- 1 What is migraine?

 - Body sensations (golden sensory): The body feels like ants that move from the fingers of the hand to the mouth.

 - Sensations in speech (golden language): The person has difficulties to understand others or to speak.
-Normally in this type of aurea also tend to appear sensations of the two previous aureas.
+Normally in this type of aura also tend to appear sensations of the two previous auras.
+Its medical term is aphasia.

-- Sensations produced in the brain stem (auricum trunk-encephalic): It offers symptoms such as vertigo, difficulty in language, pain in the neck, tinnitus, alterations in vision, etc.
+- Sensations produced in the brain stem (auricum trunk-encephalic): These neurovegetative symptoms offer clinical symptoms such as vertigo, difficulty in language, pain in the neck, tinnitus, alterations in vision, etc.

-- Sensations of movement and consciousness (motor or golden aureus, hemiplegic): It is characterized by the temporary paralysis of the middle of the body, as well as the loss of consciousness and other series of sensations in the body, problems of language, difficulty in vision, etc. It is a type of migraine mainly of a genetic nature that occurs very rarely and that involves a series of symptoms that gradually appear.
+- Sensations of movement and consciousness (motor or golden aureus, hemiplegic): It is motor deficit and consciousness, characterized by the temporary paralysis of the middle of the body, as well as the loss of consciousness and other series of neurological symptoms in the body, problems of language, blurred vision, etc. It is a type of migraine mainly of a genetic nature that occurs very rarely and that involves a series of symptoms that gradually appear.

-What is common migraine or migraine without aurea?
+What is common migraine or migraine without aura?

-It is one in which the phenomenon of the aureas does not occur, but it does have the same symptoms (described below).
+It is one in which the phenomenon of the auras does not occur, but it does have the same symptoms (described below).

 How do I differentiate a migraine from a headache?